UppsalaConflictDataProgram/basic_api_recipes/README.md

 ## Available Jupyter notebooks
 - **UCDP_API2Dataframe**: This code sends a GET request to the UCDP API to retrieve data from a UCDP dataset.
 It extracts the data from the JSON response and converts it to a Pandas dataframe.
 Finally, it saves the complete dataframe to a CSV file and prints it to the console.
-- **UCDP_MonthlyCandidateMap**: This code fetches the PRIO-Grids shapefile and reads it into a GeoDataFrame.
-Then it fetches UCDP Candidate data from the UCDP API and stores the fetched data in a Pandas dataFrame.
-The fetched data is then filtered and grouped by PRIO-Grids.
-The code merges the UCDP Candidate data with the PRIO-Grids data and uses the merged data to plot a choropleth map of organized violence at the PRIO-GRID level.
-The map also shows the natural logarithm of the number of fatalities caused by organized violence.
-Finally, the code saves the map as a PDF file.
+- **UCDP_Maps**: This code is designed to fetch, process, and visualize data from the Uppsala Conflict Data Program (UCDP).
+Specifically, it works with either the Georeferenced Event Dataset (GED) or the Candidate Events Dataset.
+The output is a map that shows the intensity of organized violence, measured by the number of fatalities, at the PRIO-GRID level.
+If you choose to visualize a GED version, you can also specify which years to cover.

 ## Documentation
 For more detailed information on using the API, please refer to the official [UCDP API documentation](https://ucdp.uu.se/apidocs/).